 At the same time, Marc was dedicated to supporting non-profits addressing food insecurity and related injustices.

 Marc’s great respect for the Northampton Survival Center only increased during his 25 years at Smith.
-He admired Heidi Nortonsmith, who became the Center’s Executive Director in 2004.
-A friend of Sabina’s from Friends (Quaker) Meeting, Heidi has developed uncommon strengths in honoring each individual, especially when managing potential conflicts and serving people often in distress.
+He admired Heidi Nortonsmith, the Center’s Executive Director since 2004.
+A friend of Sabina’s from Friends (Quaker) Meeting, Heidi has developed uncommon strengths in honoring each individual, especially in the face of potential conflicts among people often in distress.

 The Center is a food pantry serving low-income individuals and families throughout Hampshire County.
-Most important, the staff and numerous volunteers are committed to providing “nutritious food and other resources in an atmosphere of dignity and respect.”
+Most important, the staff and volunteers are committed to providing food and other resources “in an atmosphere of dignity and respect.”
 That was a commitment Marc stood behind.

 Food insecurity affects people living both below and above the poverty line.
 In 2017, an estimated 1 in 8 Americans were food insecure.
 That means 40 million Americans, including more than 12 million children.